CHAPTER 200 Academic Affairs

 Upon request from the student, a submitted senior project may be removed from the University’s digital archives.

 Each academic department determines standards for the successful completion of senior projects and master’s theses, including style guides.
-Changes to advisor-approved senior projects or theses are not permitted after the materials have been submitted to the Kennedy Library.
+Changes to advisor-approved senior projects or theses are not permitted after the materials have been submitted to the library.

-The Kennedy Library determines the format in which senior projects and master’s theses are preserved and, in consultation with and subject to approval by appropriate campus bodies, recommends the student fees (if any) assessed to cover the cost of preservation.
+The library determines the format in which senior projects and master’s theses are preserved and, in consultation with and subject to approval by appropriate campus bodies, recommends the student fees (if any) assessed to cover the cost of preservation.

-The Kennedy Library promotes and provides intellectual access to these materials by:
+The library promotes and provides intellectual access to these materials by:

-• Sharing digitized student work in an open-access environment, including the University’s digital archives.
+• Sharing digitized student work in an open-access environment, including the University’s institutional repository.

 • Providing on-site and interlibrary loan access to users.